Induced morphisms between Heyting-valued models: Abstract

 \section{Abstract}

-To the best of our knowledge, there are very few results on how Heyting-valued models are affected by the morphisms on the complete Heyting algebras that determine them: the only cases found in the literature are concerning automorphisms of complete Boolean algebras and complete embedding between them (\emph{i.e}., injective Boolean algebra homomorphisms that preserves arbitrary suprema and arbitrary infima).
-In the present work, we consider and explore how more general kinds of morphisms between complete Heyting algebras $\H$ and $\H'$ induce arrows between $\V\H$ and $\V{\H'}$, and between their corresponding localic toposes $\Seth\H$ ($\simeq \Sh\H$) and $\Seth{\H'}$ ($\simeq\Sh{\H'}$).
-In more details: any {\em geometric morphism} $f^* :\Seth\H\to\Seth{\H'}$, (that automatically came from a unique locale morphism $f : \H \to \H'$), can be ``lifted'' to an arrow $\tilde{f}:\V\H\to\V{\H'}$.
-We also provide also some semantic preservation results concerning this arrow $\tilde{f}:\V\H\to\V{\H'}$.
+To the best of our knowledge, there are very few results on how Heyting-valued models are affected by the morphisms on the complete Heyting algebras that determine them: the only cases found in the literature are concerning automorphisms of complete Boolean algebras and complete embeddings between them (\emph{i.e}., injective Boolean algebra homomorphisms that preserve arbitrary suprema and arbitrary infima).
+In the present work, we consider and explore how more general kinds of morphisms between complete Heyting algebras $\H$ and $\H'$ induce arrows between $\V\H$ and $\V{\H'}$, and between their corresponding localic topoi $\Seth\H$ ($\simeq \Sh\H$) and $\Seth{\H'}$ ($\simeq\Sh{\H'}$).
+More specifically: any {\em geometric morphism} $f^* :\Seth\H\to\Seth{\H'}$ (that automatically came from a unique locale morphism $f : \H \to \H'$), can be ``lifted'' to an arrow $\tilde{f}:\V\H\to\V{\H'}$.
+We also provide some semantic preservation results concerning this arrow $\tilde{f}:\V\H\to\V{\H'}$.